Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 .. code-block:: text

-   $ bin/pcreate -s routesalchemy tutorial
+   $ bin/pcreate -s alchemy tutorial

 On Windows:

 .. code-block:: text

-   c:\pyramidtut> Scripts\pcreate -s routesalchemy tutorial
+   c:\pyramidtut> Scripts\pcreate -s alchemy tutorial

-.. note:: If you are using Windows, the ``routesalchemy`` scaffold may not deal gracefully with installation into a location that contains spaces in the path.
+.. note:: If you are using Windows, the ``alchemy`` scaffold may not deal gracefully with installation into a location that contains spaces in the path.
 If you experience startup problems, try putting both the virtualenv and the project